oliviawestmacottssw/SSW.Rules.Content/rules/priorities---do-you-complete-work-in-order-of-importance-aka-priorities/rule.md

 ---
 type: rule
-title: Priorities - Do you complete work in order of importance (aka priorities)?
+title: PRIORITIES - Do you complete work in order of importance (aka priorities)?
 uri: priorities---do-you-complete-work-in-order-of-importance-aka-priorities
 created: 2012-03-20T17:57:49.0000000Z
 authors: